tritemio/manta_manu/ES_formulas.md

 can be obtained by replacing \(A_{ex}\) with \(DA_{ex}\):
 \(F_{DexDem}, F_{DexAem}, F_{DAexDem}, F_{DAexAem}\).
-Note however that, in PAX, \(F_{DAexDem}\) contains fluorescent signal because of the D laser excitation.
+Note however that, in PAX, \(F_{DAexDem}\) contains fluorescent signal due to D laser excitation.
 With this notation we can define the total signal during D excitation (burst size):